-Thought I’d veer away from a restaurant start-up post this week and talk about knife skills!
+Thought I’d veer away from my usual restaurant start-up blog post this week and talk about knife skills!

 Yes, knife skills!

-One of my very first job interviews I had with a high-end white tablecloth restaurant when I was breaking into the industry was not a sit-down interview.
+One of the very first job interviews I had with a high-end white tablecloth restaurant when I was breaking into the industry was not a sit-down interview.

 It took place at a prep table with a cutting board, knife and several fruits and vegetables with the chef telling me to please clean, cut, skin, julienne, chop and dice these for me.

 I’m not going to lie I had some skills but still had a lot of sharpening to do ;=)

 I was a quick learner, but the chef didn’t have the time or patience for a rookie still honing their skills, the restaurant needed a more experienced person for the job yesterday.